-2.6.6 What are the ways in which stakeholders can work together to drive progress towards ensuring interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?
+2.6.6 How can policy-makers build an enabling environment for investment?
+What policies can help ensure that the regulatory and market environments help mobilize new technologies for sustainable development?

 C-007 Comment from Facebook

-2.6.6 What are the ways in which stakeholders can work together to drive progress towards ensuring interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?
+2.6.6 What are the ways in which stakeholders can work together to drive progress towards promoting interoperability of technological solutions based on these emerging technologies to facilitate, among other things, greater access for all?

 C-009 Comment from the United States of America